cavidk/cavidk/README.md

-- 🌱 I’m currently developing Java technologies ;
+- 🌱 I’m currently developing Java and mostly Android Application technologies ;
 - 🤔 I’m looking for help with find how to develop my skills as Spring boot & databases;
 - 💬 Ask me about questions movies?)
 - 😄 Pronouns: him/who;